On a certified VMS-Smagorinsky Reduced Basis model with LPS pressure stabilisation: Pressure local projection stabilised VMS-Smagorinsky model

 while the trilinear form $c(\cdot,\cdot,\cdot;\mu)$ is defined as

 Moreover, the non-linear form $a'_S(\cdot;\cdot,\cdot;\mu)$, is a multi-scale Smagorinksy mo\-de\-lling for the eddy viscosity term, and it is given by

 where $\Pi_h^*=Id-\Pi_h$, $\Pi_h$ being a uniformly stable (in $L^2$ and $H^1$-norms) interpolation operator on $Y \cap [V_h^{(n-1)}]^d$.
 This interpolation operator must satisfy optimal error estimates (cf. \cite{desinv} Chap.
 IX) and preserve the homogeneous Dirichlet boundary conditions when restricted to $Y_h$.
 In this way the small-scale component of the velocity field that we consider is defined by $\wk_h'=\pih\wk_h$.
-The eddy viscosity only acts on $\pih\wk_h$.
+The eddy viscosity only acts on $\pih\wk_h$. \black{For the numerical experiments, we consider a standard nodal Lagrange operator for its stability and accuracy properties, as well as its simplicity to be computed. (\textit{cf.} \cite{VMS_numAnal}).}

 In VMS terminology, the \textit{Large-Small} setting would corresponds to modeling the turbulent viscosity by a function of the whole resolved velocity, taking

 Further, the term $s_{pres}(\cdot,\cdot;\mu)$ is the projection-stabilisation term for the pressure, defined as